coveooss/credentials-sync/README.md

 [![codecov](https://codecov.io/gh/coveooss/credentials-sync/branch/master/graph/badge.svg)](https://codecov.io/gh/coveooss/credentials-sync)
 [![Go Report Card](https://goreportcard.com/badge/github.com/coveooss/credentials-sync)](https://goreportcard.com/report/github.com/coveooss/credentials-sync)

 Sync credentials from various sources to various targets.
+Source credentials are defined and stored in standardized formats, and are converted to the target's format upon sync.

-It currently only supports Jenkins, but LastPass is planned because that is what we use.
-However, we are open to supporting more targets.
+The supported sources and targets are listed below.
+We are open to supporting more targets.

 What's the point?
 1. Easier credentials rotations.
-Rotating credentials manually is simply not an option when credentials rotations are done too often
+Rotating credentials manually is simply not an option when credentials rotations are done too often.
-2. Uses a push-model instead of a pull-model which means that you can put your credentials in a secure environment to which targets don't have access, targets may have varying degrees of security (prod vs dev)
+2. Uses a push-model instead of a pull-model which means that you can put your credentials in a secure environment to which targets don't have access, targets may have varying degrees of security (prod vs dev).
 3. Decouples your credentials and the systems which use these credentials.
-Standardized credentials format for all targets
+Standardized credentials format for all targets.

 ## Installation